 Principle 4 – Responses to be proportionate and health-risk based

-The plan for has been developed based on experiences gained during Term 1.
-Proportionate adjustments were made to the operational plan during the Term and will continue to be adjusted during Term 2 in response to changes in community transmission, Public Health advice and emerging issues.
+The plan for has been developed based on experiences gained during 2022.
+Proportionate adjustments were made to the operational plan during Term 1 and 2 and will continue to be adjusted during the year in response to changes in community transmission, Public Health advice and emerging issues.

 As changes to the plan occurs, these are communicated to stakeholders including students, parents, carers and school staff.
 Communication with students and families will come from their school.
 For Government schools, this will be supported by Department of Education advice and messages.